-If the application is successful, you can join your relative in Francebut you will need to get a long-stay visa (see Expatica’s guide to the French visa system) from the embassy/consulate in your home country, valid for one year, which then acts as a residence card (VLS-TS).
+If the application is successful, you can join your relative in France but you will need to get a long-stay visa (see Expatica’s guide to the French visa system) from the embassy/consulate in your home country, valid for one year, which then acts as a residence card (VLS-TS).
 The visa is free of charge.
 You must enter France within 3 months of receiving the visa, and you have to register with the local branch of the OFII (Office Français de l’Immigration et de l’Intégration) within two months of arriving in France.
-If you are staying for longer than a year, then you need to apply for a residence card (carte de séjour); see The complete guide to the French visa system.
+If you are staying for longer than a year, then you need to apply for a residence card (carte de séjour).

-Note: A medial test must be passed upon arrival in France (for residents of Armenia, Cameroon, Mali, Morocco, Senegal, Tunisia and Turkey, this text must be passed from your home country before arriving in France).
+A medical test must be passed upon arrival in France for residents of Armenia, Cameroon, Mali, Morocco, Senegal, Tunisia and Turkey, this text must be passed from your home country before arriving in France).

-If your relative holds a residence permit marked ‘talent passport’, including an ’employee on assignment’, ‘research scientist’ or an EU Blue Card, your family is automatically granted a ‘private and family life’ residence permit at the same time, for the duration of the spouse’s stay, allowing your family to work without a permit (see the full guide to French work visas and permits).
+If your relative holds a residence permit marked ‘talent passport’, including an ’employee on assignment’, ‘research scientist’ or an EU Blue Card, your family is automatically granted a ‘private and family life’ residence permit at the same time, for the duration of the spouse’s stay, allowing your family to work without a permit.

 You can join a family member living in France if you are: